-Continue visits to suppliers, introducing benchmark examples.
-Also conduct BCP Checklist surveys for assessing supplier BCP systems and activities, communicate and implement follow up activities on the results.
-The surveys added floods, labor strikes and terrorist risk to the existing categories of earthquakes and tsunamis and expanded the scope of suppliers questioned on a global basis.
+We have a policy of visiting suppliers and introducing benchmark case studies to them.
+We also conduct BCP Checklist surveys to assess supplier BCP systems and activities, and communicate and implement follow up activities on the results.
+For these surveys, we have added floods, labor strikes, cyberattacks and terrorism to the existing risk categories of earthquakes and tsunamis, and expanded the scope of suppliers surveyed on a global basis.